 N64 RGB Kits – Compatible with all versions of the N64

-RGB using an "advanced" RGB kit, which are generally more expensive and harder to install, but offer extra features:
+Every N64 can output RGB using a more complicated RGB kit, which are generally more expensive and harder to install, but offer extra features:

 Here’s links to Tim’s installation guide: http://etim.net.au/n64rgb/instructions-new/

 “Basic” N64 RGB Kits – Only compatible with early versions of the N64

-Early versions of the N64 (the first 4 board revisions) can output RGB with a board that offers the same video quality, but is much easier to install and less expensive.
+Early versions of the N64 (the first 4 board revisions) can output RGB with a board that offers the same video quality, but are much easier to install and less expensive.
 There are a few tricks to find compatible N64’s, but the only way to be 100% sure is by opening it up.